jhpyle/docassemble/demo.md

 ---
 interview help:
   heading: About this web site
-  #audio: schumann-clip-2.mp3
-  #video: "[YOUTUBE wqBYHrw9_ys]"
   content: |
     Answer each question.
 At the end, you may be given a document that you can save.

     If you see a word written in green text, you can click on it to see more information about the word.
-You can try this out by here to find out more about rhododendron plants.
+You can try this out here to find out more about rhododendron plants.
 comment: |
   An "interview help" block adds text to the "Help" page of every